-NORD gratefully acknowledges Charles R. Thomas, Jr., MD, Professor and Chair, and Join Y. Luh, MD, FACP, Clinical Assistant Professor, Department of Radiation Medicine, OHSU Knight Cancer Institute, for assistance in the preparation of this report.
+NORD gratefully acknowledges Join Y. Luh, MD, FACP, Clinical Associate Professor, Nima Nabavizadeh MD, Assistant Professor, and Charles R. Thomas, Jr., MD, Professor and Chair, Department of Radiation Medicine, OHSU Knight Cancer Institute, for assistance in the preparation of this report.

 The term lymphoma refers to cancer that arises in the lymphatic system.
 Functioning as part of the immune system, the lymphatic system helps to protect the body against infection and disease.
 It consists of a network of tubes known as lymph vessels that drain a thin watery fluid known as lymph from different areas of the body into the bloodstream.
 Lymph collects in the tiny spaces between tissue cells and contains proteins, fats, and certain white blood cells known as lymphocytes.
 As lymph moves through the lymphatic system, it is filtered by a network of small structures known as lymph nodes that help to remove microorganisms (e.g., viruses, bacteria, etc.) and other foreign bodies from the bloodstream.

-NHL may also be categorized based upon certain characteristics of the cancer cells as seen under a microscope and how quickly they may tend to grow and spread.
+The types of NHL may also be based upon certain characteristics of the cancer cells as seen under a microscope and how quickly they may tend to grow and spread.
 For example, NHL may be characterized as "low-grade" (or indolent), meaning it tends to grow slowly and result in few associated symptoms, or "intermediate-" or "high-grade" (aggressive) lymphomas, which typically grow rapidly, requiring prompt treatment.
-MALT gastric lymphoma is generally an indolent lymphoma; DLBCL of the stomach is generally an aggressive lymphoma.
-In some cases, individuals may have both forms of cancer at the same time.
+MALT gastric lymphoma is generally an indolent (slow growing) lymphoma; DLBCL of the stomach is generally an aggressive lymphoma.
+Rarely, individuals may have both forms of cancer at the same time.

-The symptoms of primary gastric lymphoma are usually vague and nonspecific and common to many other conditions beside cancer.
+The symptoms of primary gastric lymphoma are usually vague and nonspecific and seen in many other conditions beside cancer.
 In many cases, there may be no noticeable physical findings upon diagnosis.
-Specific symptoms can vary dramatically from one person to another.
-Abdominal pain or cramping is probably the most common finding of primary gastric lymphoma and may be the initial symptom noted.
+Specific symptoms can be very different from one person to another.
+Abdominal pain or cramping is probably the most common finding of primary gastric lymphoma and may be one of the first symptoms noted.

-Additional symptoms that may occur in individuals with primary gastric lymphoma include a premature feeling of fullness or being sated (early satiety), abdominal tenderness, nausea, vomiting, unintended weight loss, a general feeling of poor health (malaise), and indigestion.
-Gastric bleeding may occur in some cases and can be the first noticeable symptom of primary gastric lymphoma.
-A mass large enough to be able to be felt (palpable) when applying pressure to the stomach may also be present in some advanced cases.
+Additional symptoms that may occur in individuals with primary gastric lymphoma including a feeling of stomach fullness after only eating a little food (early satiety), abdominal tenderness, nausea, vomiting, unintended weight loss, a general feeling of poor health (malaise), and indigestion.
+Gastric bleeding may occur in some individuals and can be the first noticeable symptom of primary gastric lymphoma.
+A mass large enough to be able to be felt when applying pressure to the stomach may also be present in some advanced cases.

 Less frequently, weakness, fatigue, night sweats, jaundice (yellowing of the skin and the whites of the eyes), fever, and dysphagia (difficulty swallowing) may occur.
-Additional less common findings associated with primary gastric lymphoma include abnormal enlargement of the liver (hepatomegaly) or spleen (splenomegaly), obstruction of the gastrointestinal tract, development of a hole or tear in the wall of the stomach (perforation), and the abnormal enlargement of the lymph nodes (lymphadenopathy).
+Additional less common findings associated with primary gastric lymphoma include abnormal enlargement of the liver or spleen, obstruction of the gastrointestinal tract, development of a hole or tear in the wall of the stomach (perforation), and the abnormal enlargement of the lymph nodes.

 The exact cause of primary gastric lymphoma is unknown.
 However, a strong association between infection with Helicobacter pylori (H. pylori) and the development of MALT gastric lymphoma has been established.
-H. pylori is a bacterium that is found in the stomach and the upper portion of the intestines and is best known as a cause of ulcers.
+H. pylori is a bacterium that is found in the stomach and the upper portion of the intestines and is well known for causing ulcers.

 In approximately 90 percent of cases, MALT gastric lymphoma is strongly associated with chronic H. pylori infection.
 MALT gastric lymphoma originally arises from certain white blood cells (lymphocytes) found within the lymphoid tissue of the stomach’s inner lining (mucous membranes or mucosa).
 This lymphoid tissue is not normally found in the stomach, but develops as a result of chronic inflammation as occurs with chronic H. pylori infection.